-- 10. Administrative Separation With Reinstatement (ASWR) For temporary or anticipated long-term center closure when designated by the Regional or National Office, and for students who are called to active military duty and must temporarily suspend their participation in Job Corps. - 11.
+- 10. Administrative Separation With Reinstatement (ASWR) For temporary or anticipated long-term center closure when designated by the Regional or Office of Job Corps, and for students who are called to active military duty and must temporarily suspend their participation in Job Corps. - 11.
 Withdraw HIPAA Consent If the student or parent/legal guardian of a minor student revokes the HIPAA consent.